-but by this expression, &#8220;they had ordained them elders,&#8221; it is evident that the word *they* refers here to Paul and Barnabas.
+but by this expression, "they had ordained them elders", it is evident that the word *they* refers here to Paul and Barnabas.
 If I said in an assembly, I select for you such and such a person to be an elder, could it be said that the assembly had made the choice?
-The introduction of the words &#8220;by the opinion of the assemblies &#8220;is purely gratuitous.
+The introduction of the words "by the opinion of the assemblies" is purely gratuitous.
 Our brother says that it is through prejudice that the words have been withdrawn.
-Take @Acts 10: 41, where the same word is met with in the original, and let us give it the meaning which it is desired to put upon it in @Acts 14: 23, and the absurdity will appear: &#8220;Not to all the people, but unto witnesses| chosen before of God *by the suffrages* of the assemblies,&#8221; &#8220;or *by way of suffrage*.&#8221; Although in the word used here there is an allusion to the custom of raising the hand in voting, it is employed simply to signify the choice, or rather the designation, of some person.
-The translation &#8220;by the suffrage of the assemblies,&#8221; is quite false, for if it be insisted on that the Greek word means to vote by raising the hand, then according to that translation, they voted by the opinion of the assemblies; but it is impossible to attribute, by mean&#8217;s of this same word, the choice to the apostles and the opinion to the assembly.
+Take @Acts 10: 41, where the same word is met with in the original, and let us give it the meaning which it is desired to put upon it in @Acts 14: 23, and the absurdity will appear: "Not to all the people, but unto witnesses¦ chosen before of God by the *suffrages* of the assemblies", "or *by way of suffrage*".
+Although in the word used here there is an allusion to the custom of raising the hand in voting, it is employed simply to signify the choice, or rather the designation, of some person.
+The translation "by the suffrage of the assemblies", is quite false, for if it be insisted on that the Greek word means to vote by raising the hand, then according to that translation, they voted by the opinion of the assemblies; but it is impossible to attribute, by means of this same word, the choice to the apostles and the opinion to the assembly.
 If it were a case of vote, the assembly should have raised their hands and thus have made their choice.
-This expression, to choose by the opinion *(avis)* of the assemblies, I repeat it, is false in every case.
+This expression, to choose by the opinion (*avis*) of the assemblies, I repeat it, is false in every case.
 The word is made to carry the sense of choosing by the advice of some other.
 Persons who raise their hands choose; the word cannot thus be cut in two.

 The fact is, that it is simply stated that the apostles chose them elders in every assembly.
 But our brother says, One can appoint when others have made the selection.
 That is true; but the question is to know if the others have chosen.
-I reply, that there is no trace in God&#8217;s word of *election of pastors;* we have only the single case of the choice of elders; and, moreover, this selection was made by apostles or their delegates.
+I reply, that there is no trace in God's word of *election of pastors*; we have only the single case of the choice of elders; and, moreover, this selection was made by apostles or their delegates.
 Titus had been sent as a delegate of the apostle to fill his place in certain respects: and so the means employed for the appointment of elders ever remains outside a church.
 There may be many pastors in a flock, provided that God has raised them up and given them, without any selection of man; because pastors

-| The translation of Lausanne says &#8220;designated.&#8221; Why have these words been added, &#8220;by way of suffrages,&#8221; in @Acts 14: 23, whilst here they have been omitted?
+¦The translation of Lausanne says "designated."
+Why have these words been added, "by way of suffrages," in @Acts 14: 23, whilst here they have been omitted?

 {167}

-are a gift from on high; and if this be so, to establish pastors is not the act of the Church.|
+are a gift from on high; and if this be so, to establish pastors is not the act of the Church¦.